Panama’s Law No. 81 on Personal Data Protection 2019

 What is the scope and application of Law No. 81 on Personal Data Protection 2019?

-- Databases located within the territory of the Republic of Panama.
+- Databases that are located within the territory of the Republic of Panama.

 - Databases that store or contain personal data from foreigners or nationals.